SerjiVutinss/Message-Digest-5-C/OVERVIEW.md

 ---

-## Example Outputs
+### Example Outputs

 In this section I have provided two basic examples of verification of the program's output against the Linux command line tool `md5sum`.
-This section is only for demonstration purposes and I have provided far more detail of the overall program testing in the [Overview][Overview] document.
+This section is only for demonstration purposes and I have provided far more detail of the overall program testing in the next section.

 Command: `$ ./hashC ./res/two-pad-block.txt --output hash-output.txt`